 In order to be admitted to the Postgraduate Diploma in Ancient and Medieval Languages a candidate should have a minimum of a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or equivalent, in a subject entailing the study of modern languages, ancient or medieval history, art, literature or culture, or equivalent qualifications.

 English Language Requirements

-Applicants that are non-native speakers of the English language must meet the university approved English language requirements.
+Applicants that are non-native speakers of the English language must meet the university-approved English language requirements.
 Please visit our PG English Language Requirements page for more information.

 Fees and Costs

-The EU fee for this course is €4,000.
+The EU fee for this course is €4,130.

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course required a deposit, that figure will be deducted from your second-semester fee payment in January.

-EU student fee payment:
+EU student fee payment

 Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+First payment is at registration in August and the second in January.

-International student fee payment:
+International student fee payment

 How can I pay?

-By Credit/Debit card online or by credit transfer.
+You can pay by Credit/Debit card online or by credit transfer.

-If you have any questions on fee payment please email our Fees Office at firstname.lastname@example.org .
+If you have any questions on fee payment please contact the Fees Office.

 How Do I Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC.

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.

-Please use our web enquiry form to contact us.
+- Any questions?
+Use our web enquiry form to contact us.

 Additional Requirements (All Applicants)

-Please note you will be required to answer specific additional supplementary questions as part of the online applications process for this programme.
-A copy of this additional/supplementary question is available to view here: CKC02AdditionalQuestions
+Please note you will be required to provide additional information as part of the online application process for this programme.
+This will include the following questions:

-The closing date for non-EU applications is 15 JuneApply Now
+The closing date for non-EU applications is 30 June 2023Apply Now